52North/sensor-web-tutorial/docs/85_helgoland_client.md

 The **52°North Helgoland Client** is a lightweight web application that enables the exploration, visualization and analysis of sensor web data in various fields of use, e.g. hydrology, meteorology, environmental monitoring, traffic management.
 This tutorial shows you how to use the Helgoland Client.
+In this tutorial we use as an example the **52°North SOS** which was installed in the [SOS Installation War File](9_1_sos_installation_war_file.md) tutorial and we use the data which was added to the SOS in the [SOS Example Request](9_3_sos_example_request.md) tutorial.
+But you can also follow along the tutorial with different data.

 ### Workflow